Introduction to Mobile Web Service

 Importance of mobile websites

-Mobile friendly websites are a huge wake-up call for any website owners to update and optimize their site to be mobile responsive.
+Mobile-friendly websites are a huge wake-up call for any website owner to update and optimize their site to be mobile responsive.
 Without a mobile-friendly site, a lot of potential customers can say Goodbye to your business.
-This is because of the following reasons
+This is because of the following reasons.

 Increase in the use of smartphones

 Mobile phones and smartphones have become more affordable in the recent years.
 These devices are easy to use and are often used for browsing.
-Thus companies have an urge to create a mobile site for its business
+Thus companies have an urge to create a mobile site for their business.

 Increased use of mobile internet

 Most of the mobile phone users use it for online purposes.
 The percentage of mobile internet usage has increased to a greater extent.
 This provides a good opportunity for the business people to market their products online by creating a mobile site.

 Use of GPS